Feline atopic dermatitis is a long-term disease that is not curable but is manageable.

 My approach to the pruritic cat always starts with an extensive history.
 This may be the longest part of the initial consult.
 Dermatological history should include the age at acquisition of the pet.
 Knowing the age at onset of clinical signs and skin lesions can further narrow down many forms of dermatological diseases.

-In most cases, atopic dermatitis will initially occur in patients over one year of age (but can range from ages one to four years).
-In patients under one or older than six years at the onset of clinical signs, I will be ruling out food allergy, ectoparasites and dermatophytosis prior to further workup of atopy.
+In most cases, atopic dermatitis will initially occur in patients over 1 year of age (but can range from ages 1-4 years).
+In patients under one or older than 6 years at the onset of clinical signs, I will be ruling out food allergy, ectoparasites and dermatophytosis prior to further workup of atopy.

 Additionally, in my history, I will focus on asking if the pet is showing signs of pruritus associated with the skin or hair changes.
 It may be difficult for owners to associate the clinical signs of “itching” in the feline pet.
 Listing out the signs of pruritus to the owner can be very helpful.